 Embark on a captivating Dhaka Historical Tour with the best price guaranteed.
 Enjoy free WIFI, complementary street food, and a knowledgeable guide.
 Book now!

 - Liberation War Museum - The Liberation War Museum was established by an eight-member board of trustees to preserve the memory of the 1971 Liberation War.
-The trustees encouraged public donations to fund the museum and invited people to contribute war artifacts, including personal items, weapons, and human remains, as well as documents and personal histories related to the war.
-By 2016, the museum had collected over 21,000 artifacts, with some displayed in the museum and others stored in its archives.
-The museum is described as “the outcome of a citizens’ effort” due to its crowd-funded nature, independent of the Government of Bangladesh, and the public’s collective contribution to its collection.
+The trustees encouraged public donations and contributions of war artifacts, including personal items, weapons, and human remains, while also creating an archive of documents and personal histories.
+By 2016, the museum had amassed over 21,000 artifacts, with some on display and others archived.
+The museum is described as a “citizens’ effort” due to its crowd-funded nature and independence from the Bangladeshi government.

 Weekend: Sunday